Contributing to the MIDI 2.0 Developer Community

 MIDI2.dev aims to promote the adoption of MIDI 2.0 by providing tools and libraries useful to developers.
 Resources include C++ Libraries, USB helpers, testing applications, and more from leading contributors to the MIDI 2.0 specifications.
 Our repositories are at https://github.com/midi2-dev

-The MIDI Association* publishes all MIDI Specifications at no charge: https://midi.org/specifications.
-But every developer should also take advantage of the many benefits of joining The MIDI Association as paid corporate members: https://midi.org/about
+The MIDI Association* publishes MIDI Specifications and developer support articles.
+Every developer should also take advantage of the many benefits of joining The MIDI Association as paid corporate members: https://midi.org/about

 Contents of the Github: